-The capital reserve of the Group represents the capital contributions from the then equity holder of a subsidiary now comprising the Group before the completion of the group reorganisation prior to the Listing.
+The capital reserve of the Group represents the capital contributions from the then equity holder of a subsidiary now comprising the Group before the completion of the group reorganisation prior to the listing of the Company's shares on the Main Board of the Stock Exchange of Hong Kong Limited on 16 March 2018.

-24. NOTES TO THE CONSOLIDATED STATEMENT OF CASH FLOWS
+25. NOTES TO THE CONSOLIDATED STATEMENT OF CASH FLOWS